Extracorporeal membrane oxygenation: Neurologic

 A common consequence in ECMO-treated adults is neurological injury, which may include intracerebral hemorrhage, subarachnoid hemorrhage, ischemic infarctions in susceptible areas of the brain, hypoxic-ischemic encephalopathy, unexplained coma, and brain death.
 Bleeding occurs in 30 to 40% of those receiving ECMO and can be life-threatening.
 It is due to both the necessary continuous heparin infusion and platelet dysfunction.
 Meticulous surgical technique, maintaining platelet counts greater than 100,000/mm3, and maintaining the target activated clotting time reduce the likelihood of bleeding.

 Blood

 Heparin-induced thrombocytopenia (HIT) is increasingly common among people receiving ECMO.
 When HIT is suspected, the heparin infusion is usually replaced by a non-heparin anticoagulant.

 There is retrograde blood flow in the descending aorta whenever the femoral artery and vein are used for VA (Veno-Arterial) ECMO.
 Stasis of the blood can occur if left ventricular output is not maintained, which may result in thrombosis.

 Bridge-to-assist device

 In VA ECMO, those whose cardiac function does not recover sufficiently to be weaned from ECMO may be bridged to a ventricular assist device (VAD) or transplant.
 A variety of complications can occur during cannulation, including vessel perforation with bleeding, arterial dissection, distal ischemia, and incorrect location.

 Children

-Preterm infants are at unacceptably high risk for intraventricular hemorrhage (IVH) if administered ECMO at a gestational age less than 32 weeks.
+Preterm infants, having inefficiency of the heart and lungs, are at unacceptably high risk for intraventricular hemorrhage (IVH) if ECMO is performed at a gestational age less than 32 weeks.